4 Structuring analytics projects

 4.3 Modeling the data

 Many analytics projects in Python will use the same relatively small sets of libraries.
-This is a nice feature because the code for one model will look exactly like the code for another.
-This will only sometimes be true in R, which is an advantage for Python users.
-Let’s look at an example.
+Additionally, the code for one model will look almost exactly like the code for another.
+This won’t always be true in R and I consider this an advantage for Python users.Let’s look at an example.

-The code to hierarchically cluster a data set in Python might look something like the following:
+The code to hierarchically cluster a data set in python might look something like the following:

 #-----------------------------------------------------------------

-# Clustering algorithm applied in Python
+# Clustering algorithm applied in python

 #-----------------------------------------------------------------